 In the US, Disney+ apps are available to download from app stores across a wide range of hardware, including smart TVs, tablets, smartphones, streaming devices, game consoles, even desktop web browsers.
 Here's a list of confirmed devices so far:

 - Apple TV (tvOS)

 - Xbox One

-Beyond the initial five countries, the company expects Disney Plus to be available in all major markets within the first two years.
+Beyond the initial five countries, Disney+ will slowly become available in all major markets within two years.

 For example, Disney+ will be available in the UK, Germany, France, Italy, and Spain starting on 31 March 2020.

 Disney revealed that launch titles may vary by territory, so we're not yet sure what will be available to stream in the UK.
 We've contacted the company for more details though, and will report back.